jedinym/sqc-text/main.typ

 Access to _MinIO_ is mediated via an HTTP API originally designed for Amazon's S3 service.
 However, _MinIO_ also offers software development kits (SDKs) for multiple programming languages, including Python.
+Another part of the _MinIO_ deployment is the managment server $dash.en$ a web application used for configuration and management.

-Crucially, for this thesis, _MinIO_ can monitor events in a _bucket_ and publish notifications via multiple protocols
+Crucially, for this thesis, _MinIO_ can monitor events associated with a _bucket_ and publish notifications via multiple protocols
 #footnote[https://min.io/docs/minio/kubernetes/upstream/administration/monitoring.html].
 One of the supported protocols is _AMQP 0-9-1_, which is the protocol used by _RabbitMQ_.
-A few examples of such events are: - `s3:ObjectCreated:Put` which occurs when a new object is added to a bucket.  - `s3:ObjectRemoved:Delete` which occurs when an object is deleted from a bucket.  - `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.
+A few examples of such events are:
+- `s3:ObjectCreated:Put` which occurs when a new object is added to a bucket.
+- `s3:ObjectRemoved:Delete` which occurs when an object is deleted from a bucket.
+- `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.

 #pagebreak()
 = Implementation